What is Diverticulitis? Strategic Guide for Foods to Eat and Foods to Avoid!

 6. Low-Fiber Diet

 Most evidence suggests that the functional alterations in cells or tissues characteristic of the disease are the response to a lifelong consumption ofa low-residue diet.
-However, scientists stress that other factors like genetics may influence the impact of a low-fiber diet.

 7. Medications